 Cons- I don't otherwise use Twitter.
-I also put ALL posts on Twitter even when I'm posting something different on Facebook (below) than on G+.
-That means sometimes Twitter has four or five links a day, and that can seem "spamish."
+It would be JUST cross posts two or three times a day.
 Also misunderstandings in 140 character posts are a fact of life.
 Twitter pubic lice of the internet.

 Facebook Page for Writing About Writing (Text is also the link) W.A.W.'s Facebook page is a whole different kettle of fish.
 It is, in fact, a thermo-kettle full of piranha.
 On my Facebook page, I actually post memes, macros, quotes, inspirational messages, videos, and try NOT TO POST TOO MUCH FROM MY BLOG.
 Most of the FB audience is there for the shenanigans, not the blog cross posting.
 Sometimes I skip posting "less popular" updates in favor of a "best of" rerun that will attract more of my FB audience.
 FB's algorithm blacks out posts, even to people who want to see it in order to encourage content providers to spend money promoting themselves.